Skip to main content

 fn revisit()

 Review existing DDD decisions against recent system changes.
 Domain understanding evolves.
-New services appear, teams reorganize, incidents reveal hidden coupling, and business priorities shift.
 This method guides a structured review of prior context, language, and boundary decisions to determine what still holds and what needs updating.
 Guide the conversation through these phases: 1.
 CHANGE INVENTORY Read all three resources (contextMap, domainGlossary, boundaries).
-Present the current
+Present the current state and its discoveredAt/updatedAt timestamps.
+Ask: "What has changed since these were last update

 Resources